 The key advantages of additive manufacture with respect to traditional manufacture are radically precise production of intricate shapes and tailored parts, raw materials wasted during manufacture reduced, superior design greater flexibility and quicker cycle times, particularly for short runs.
 This process by layer enables in order to achieve accurate control over manufacture process with a view to achieve extremely fine components by a process usually unthinkable with traditional techniques[4].
 Moreover, mesh-free fabrication From CAD models without molds provides significant benefits to cost savings and lead times, especially when planning or adjusting work to suit unique individual demands [5].
+As compared to traditional machining, AM methods that utilize powders, filaments, and resins, along with the reuse of unused materials contribute to further waste reduction [6].

-Corresponding author: Fatemeh Heidari, E-mail: fheidari@yu.ac.ir
+Corresponding author: Fatemeh Heidari, Email Corresponding author: fheidari@yu.ac.ir